carpentries-incubator/lc-webscraping/_episodes/04-scrapy.md

 in a shell.
 If all is good, you should get the following back (as of February 2017):

 ~~~
-Scrapy 1.3.1
+Scrapy 1.3.2
 ~~~
 {: .output}

 If you have a newer version, you should be fine as well.

-To introduce the use of Scrapy, we will reuse the same example we used with import.io in the previous section.
+To introduce the use of Scrapy, we will reuse the same example we used in the previous section.
 We will start by scraping a list of URLs from [the list of members of the Ontario Legislative Assembly](http://www.ontla.on.ca/web/members/members_current.do?locale=en) and then visit those URLs to scrape [detailed information](http://www.ontla.on.ca/web/members/members_detail.do?locale=en&ID=7085)